 Metal leaf comes in so many pretty colors, so if gold isn’t your thing, try a different color.

-- Clean the glass for your DIY candle holder with rubbing alcohol to remove any oils that will prevent the adhesive from sticking.
+- Clean the glass with rubbing alcohol to remove any oils that will prevent the adhesive from sticking.

 - Paint a thin layer of adhesive size onto the glass.

 - Keep the edges pretty random.
 Tipping it upside down makes the edge more organic.
 Keep in mind that the gold leaf will stick to any place the adhesive sits.

 - Let the adhesive dry until it is clear.
 It should feel slightly sticky.

 - Carefully take a sheet of gold leaf and place it on the glass over the glue.

 - Break off the excess pieces and cover the rest of the adhesive until the glass is covered.
 You might need more than 1 sheet.